lac-dcc/lif/README.md

 This repository is split into two folders described above:

-- `lang`: Líf lang is a small and simple language implemented in Haskell.
+- `lang`: A small and simple language implemented in Haskell.
 It exists primarily with the purpose of implementing a skeleton of the invariant transformation pass.
-- `llvm`: This folder contains the implementation of the invariant pass onto the LLVM environment.
+- `llvm`: A LLVM implementation of the invariant pass.

 ## Overview
 Consider the following function, which takes two lists, _A_ and _B_, and returns 1 if they are equal or 0 otherwise: